ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 **Parallelism Needed = Tgoal/Thw**

-**Parallelism Needed = 4.5GBps/600MBps** = approx 8 times.
+**Parallelism Needed = 3.5GBps/600MBps** = approx 6 times.

 ### Determine How Many Samples the Datapath Should be Processing in Parallel

 We must have about 8 "Murmurhash2" functions to meet the goal of 4 GBps.
 Each word calls this function twice and processing 4 words in parallel will use 8 of "Murmurhash2" function.

 The above theoratical calculations are based on idealistic scenario and memory bottlenecks are not considered.
-As the data will be accessed from host to DDR and read at the same time by Kenel, we should plan for process even more words to give extra margin for memory bottnecks.
+As the data will be accessed from host and Kenel at the same time, we should plan for process even more words to give extra margin for memory bottnecks.

 If we could create kernel to process say 8 words in parallel, then we can be confident to achieve overall application performance of 2GBps.

 Also, in the forthcoming sections we are going to implement the kernel and host code.
-First we will analyze the results by keeping hash functions and data transfer from host to kernel in sequential mode.
-Once we implment the kernel that matches our defined spec, we can then implement the parallelism of tranferring the data and computing the hash function by updating the host code.
+First we will analyze the results by keeping hash functions on FPGA and Compute Score on CPU to be proecessed in sequential mode.
+Once we implment the kernel that matches our defined spec, we can introduce parallelism between Hashes and Compute Score functions and thus improve the performance

 ## Architectural spec for Kenel, TArget Performance, Interface Widths, Datapath Widths etc.

-At this stage of project, we have identified that we are using only using Hash Function as a kernel to reside on FPGA as an accelerator.
-This kernel must compute 8 words in parallel to achieve acceleration of 2GBps.
+At this stage of project, we have identified that we are planning to have 8 words process the Hashes in parallel.
-Using 8 words in parallel for 35M words will give Throughput of 8*4B*300MHz = 7.6GBps

 Based on methodology, we will also have data width accessing memory of size 512-bit to achieve DDR bandwidth such that memory doesn't become bottleneck here.

 ## Next Step
 In this lab, you have seen how to profile an application and determine which parts are best suited for FPGA acceleration.
 We have extracted requirements of Hash function that must be process 8 words in parallel to achieve our accelration goal.